-The Australian Government recognises that homelessness is a complex issue that affects many Australians.
+The Australian Government recognises that homelessness is an important issue that affects many Australians.
 It requires a long-term and systematic effort across agencies, sectors, and the community.

-The Government has also committed $23 million to the Reconnect program which assists young people who are homeless, or at risk of homelessness.
+The Government has also committed up to $118 million over five years to the Reconnect program, which assists young people who are homeless, or at risk of homelessness.

-Further, the Government announced in the 2017-18 Budget a package of initiatives to develop alternative sources of capital for social and affordable housing, this includes:
+In the 2017-18 Budget, the Government also announced a package of initiatives to develop alternative sources of capital for social and affordable housing, this includes:

 - $30 million for Social Impact Investment initiatives, of which $10.2 million will be used over 10 years to improve housing and welfare outcomes for young people at risk of homelessness